shashankx86/Div-Acer-Manager-Max/README.md

 > Even if not here, DAMX will still work on most devices.
 Be sure to put a issue to request your model to be added in the compatiblity list if working.

-Sure!
-Here's a cleaner and more polished rewrite of your installation instructions:

 ## 🖥️ DAMX Installation Guide